madbence/node-drawille/README.md

 node-drawille
 =============

-Drawing in terminal with unicode braille characters
+Drawing in terminal with unicode braille characters.
+Basically it's a port of [drawille](https://github.com/asciimoo/drawille) by @asciimoo.

 ## Install